Get competitive quotes from top companies.See Your Rates

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher insurance rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In Ohio, the death rate from injury due to firearms is 11.0 per 100,000 deaths, the same as the rate in Oregon.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In Ohio, the percentage of the population that’s female is 51.1%, and the percentage that’s male is 48.9%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would In Ohio, the percentage of the population that’s female is 51.1%, and the percentage that’s male is 48.9%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

 There are certain conditions, such as heart disease or certain kinds of cancers, which can make your insurance premiums much higher if you have them or a family history of them.
 In some cases, a pre-existing condition can make you ineligible altogether, which is why it’s important to get life insurance before something serious happens.